How to Self Study For the MCAT

 10. Write the MCAT

 Prepare yourself for test day – Find out how to get your test center, set your alarms, set another one just in case.
 Pack your snack/lunch items.
 Make sure you have all your identification.
 The day before the test, don’t spend too much time learning new stuff, by then it’s already too late.
 Spend that time reviewing some key concepts, common mistakes you might make, etc. Relax and make sure you get enough sleep!

 Write the test – with enough preparation and practice, the real test will seem like any other practice test.
-If you did your homework and was diligent with your studies, you’ll do great.
+If you did your homework, you’ll do great.

-Celebrate and wait – The wait for your test results can be quite nerve wracking.
-Try to forget about it and have some fun!
-You definitely earned it.
-When you get your test results back, make sure you get a score that will make you eligible to apply for medical school.
-If not, you may need to consider rewriting your MCAT.
-Should I Retake the MCAT?
-(A Guide to your MCAT Score)
+Celebrate and wait – Waiting for your results can be even more nerve wracking than the test itself.
+After you’re done, try to forget about it and have some fun!
+You deserve it.
+When you get your test results back, check to see if your score is good enough to apply to medical school.
+If you need to rewrite your MCAT check out my guide to Retaking the MCAT.

-Good luck with your studying (on your own or with a prep course).
-I will be periodically updating this article, expanding it, making it better, more precise, and more relevant.
-If you found this guide helpful or have some tips to add, please leave your comments.
-I always appreciate feedback.
-Thanks!
+Good luck with your studying.
+I will be periodically updating this article, making it more precise and relevant.
+If you found this guide helpful or have some tips to add, please leave a comment.
+I appreciate the feedback